Google Adwords vs SEO: Comparing ROI

 Apples to Oranges

 Though the debate over which traffic method is better has been raging since both Adwords and SEO became mainstream, some may argue that it’s the classic case of trying to compare apples to oranges.
-Adwords is an easily measurable traffic generation system with exact data sets that allow you to determine your direct ROI from ad to sale with speed and relative ease, for this, there are plenty of reasons to leave adwords to the pros instead of doing it yourself.
+Adwords is an easily measurable traffic generation system with exact data sets that allow you to determine your direct ROI from ad to sale with speed and relative ease.
 SEO involves a wide range of factors, not all of which are known, and may take months before you see any traffic directly related to your efforts.

 However, what nobody can argue is that both are potentially fantastic sources of qualified traffic that when combined with the proper sales funnel can be extremely profitable.
 That’s why it’s important for you to get a general sense of what kind of ROI you may be able to expect if your campaigns are successful.
 But, instead of just talking about the economic factors, it’s also helpful to discuss the time it takes for your investment to mature.
 Let’s start with the time investment for each.